michaelcychan/bank-tech-test/readme.md

 The program also follows the OO design (Object-oriented design).
 The bank accounts are desigend to be instances of the Account Class, and the available actions of the accounts are functions of the Account Class.
 The Account Class holds an array of transactions.

+Tests were added in complexity.
+As I wished to implement console.log in the printing of the bank statements, I needed to mock the console.log in the testing.
+Similarly, while the transactiond date should be recorded, days other than today has to be mocked in testing to simulate different days, or to allow the tests to pass after the tests were created.

 This program now consists of one class, therefore testing is relatively simple, one testing suite would suffice to test the Account Class.
 Integration tests are not needed.

 ### Note on the Class structure